teal925/Quantum-Preparedness-resources/README.md

 Initially collated as additional material to support a cyber security conference presentation, I aim to update this repo regularly as the technology and governance landscape changes.

+Please feel free to submit a pull request if you have a suggestion for any news or educational materials that I have missed!
+I would love for this to become a more collaborative repo.

 **Best of luck on your quantum awareness and preparedness journey and happy reading!**

 ~ TL (teal925)